xobjectz/objd/README.rst

     copy/paste the service file and run it under systemd for 24/7 presence in a IRC channel.

-    OBJD users OBJR, containing all the python3 code to program a unix cli program, such as disk perisistence for configuration files, event handler to handle the client/server connection, code to introspect modules for commands, deferred exception handling to not crash on an error, a parser
+    OBJD uses OBJR, containing all the python3 code to program a unix cli program, such as disk perisistence for configuration files, event handler to handle the client/server connection, code to introspect modules for commands, deferred exception handling to not crash on an error, a parser